 8 Interesting things To Do In Tokyo

 Travelling during the pandemic caused a lot of disruptions to my plans.
-I was literally getting cancellation emails of activities pre-booked while transiting in Moscow.
+I was getting cancellation emails of activities pre-booked while transiting in Moscow.
 I didn’t let this stop me from enjoying my trip and found it amusing coming up with various things to do.

 1. Watched the wackiest but intriguing robots restaurant show.
 This was a full-on production show filled with flashing colourful lights, energetic dancers and robots.
 This was something I wouldn’t normally watch but I’m glad I came across this activity because I left the show laughing as it was thoroughly entertaining.

 2. Checked out the best 360-degree panoramic views of Tokyo at the top of Tokyo Tower.
 The tower has two decks, the main observatory deck and the top deck.
 Tokyo Tower has plenty of shops and restaurants where you can eat and enjoy skyline views.